-Look, Listen, Learn!: Oct.
-7-13 is National Fire Prevention Week
+Not Every Hero Wears a Cape: Oct.
+6-12 is National Fire Prevention Week

-Did you know that if you have a reported fire in your home, you are more likely to die today than you were a few decades ago?
-In fact, the majority of U.S. fire deaths (four out of five) occur at home each year, and the fire death rate (per 1000 home fires reported to the fire department) was 10 percent higher in 2016 than in 1980.1
+According to NFPA statistics, in 2017 U.S. fire departments responded to 357,000 home structure fires.
+These fires caused 2,630 fire deaths and 10,600 fire injuries.
+On average, seven people died in a fire in a home per day during 2012 to 2016.
+In fact, the majority of U.S. fire deaths (four out of five) occur at home each year, and the fire death rate (per 1000 home fires reported to the fire department) was 10 percent higher in 2016 than in 1980.

 Be Safe and Smart: Additional Tips

-In many cases, this damage could have been mitigated—or prevented all together.
 A fire at home can start for many reasons—candles, cooking, electrical issues, heating, and smoking materials—to name a few.
 Because the causes are myriad, practicing fire prevention can keep you and your family safe.
-October 7-13, Fire Prevention Week 2018 (FPW 2018), is the perfect time to brush up on prevention tactics and prepare your family in case disaster strikes.
+Fire Prevention Week is the perfect time to brush up on prevention tactics and prepare your family in case disaster strikes.

 Here are a few additional tips to consider during this very important home safety week—and all year long.